 For 12 years in a row, the Annual Bike Fest has attracted visitors from 41 different cities in Mexico and the United States.
-Activities last for 2-3 days and include concerts, food sales, acrobatic shows, a drive through town and a drawing with a brand new bike as the grand prize.
-The 2016 prize was a Harley Davidson Sportster.
-The 2016 Bike Fest brought a revenue of 1.5 MDP (million pesos), roughly $37,875.00 USD.
+Activities last for 2-3 days and include concerts, food sales, acrobatic shows, a drive-through town, and a drawing with a brand-new bike as the grand prize.

 Commercial air service is available via Aeropuerto Internacional de Piedras Negras.